animator/learn-python/contrib/pandas/datetime.md

-# Pandas DateTime
+# Working with Date & Time in Pandas

-Pandas is a robust Python library that is available as free source.
-The Pandas library is used to manipulate and analyse data.
-Pandas are made up of data structures and functions that allow for efficient data processing.

-While working with data, it is common to come across time series data.
-Pandas is a very handy tool for dealing with time series data.
-Pandas is a strong Python data analysis toolkit that provides a wide range of date and time data processing options.
-Many data science jobs require working with time series data, time zones, and date arithmetic, and pandas simplifies these processes.
+While working with data, it is common to come across data containing date and time.
+Pandas is a very handy tool for dealing with such data and provides a wide range of date and time data processing options.

-Features of Pandas `Date_Time`:

 - **Parsing dates and times**: Pandas provides a number of functions for parsing dates and times from strings, including `to_datetime()` and `parse_dates()`.
 These functions can handle a variety of date and time formats, Unix timestamps, and human-readable formats.